zvdo00/zvdo00.github.io/adblocking.md

 # Blocking ads

 No one likes ads.
-Except, of course, big corps that makea lot of money because of them.
+Except, of course, big corps that make a lot of money because of them.
 Here I will list ad blocking methods for different apps and websites.

 ## Blocking ads in websites